-I didn’t think I’d ever be married, and I doubt anyone did either.
+I didn’t think I’d ever be married, and I doubt anyone else did either.

 First, I am what people generously term, “a character.”
 (I don’t think I am, but maybe that’s the point.)
 Also, when you’re pushing fifty, live with 2 dogs and 4 parrots, your chances at finding Mr. Right, or Mr. Anyone, are, to put it kindly, slim.